jasonmimick/puppet-exercise/README.md

 2. Describe which puppet related concept you think is the hardest for new users to grasp.

   I would imagine that new users could have some difficulty in applying the abstract notion of a "Resource" across many kinds of objects on a system, such as services, users, files, etc. Many users would be accustomed to thinking of these objects as quite different.
-The good news, is that once past this fundamental hurdle the rest of the concepts should fall into place quite easliy.
+The good news is that once past this fundamental hurdle the rest of the concepts should fall into place quite easliy.

 3. Where did you go to find information to help you in the build process?